FionaSelanno/BlankStory/README.md

 #Introduction:
 The goal of this app is to learn the basics of Javascript.
-I followed a tutorial on Sitepoint.
+I followed a tutorial on [Sitepoint](https://www.sitepoint.com/premium/courses/introduction-to-javascript-2908) from David Green.
 To complete the course I had to do the following challenge:
   * Create a program that fills in the blanks of a story template.
   * Randomize the order in which the script inserts the missing words.
 So each time you run it the outcome is unique.
   * Modify the script so that words are not being repeated.